NickBwalley/ReactJS/README.md

  - REACT PREVIOUSLY:
  - *Functions* => produce JSX to show content to the user
  - *Class* =>
-* produce JSX to show content to the user (r1)
+ - produce JSX to show content to the user (r1)
-* Lifecyle method system to run code at specific point in time(r2)
+ - Lifecyle method system to run code at specific point in time(r2)
-* state system to update contents on screen (r3)
+ - state system to update contents on screen (r3)
 <br>
-HOW REACT IS NOW:
+HOW REACT IS NOW<br>
 - *function components* => r1.ref();
 - can use hooks to run code at specific point in time.
 - Use hooks to access state system and update content on screen.